-MATH 1303 3 CR (3 LEC) COLLEGE MATHEMATICS AND QUANTITATIVE LITERACY
+MATH 1303 3 CR (3 LEC) FALL, SPRING, SUMMER COLLEGE MATHEMATICS AND QUANTITATIVE LITERACY

-Prerequisite: MATH 0233 Beginning Algebra, or MATH 0304 Beginning and Intermediate Algebra (P, C , or above), or required placement score
+Prerequisite: MATH 0233 Beginning Algebra, or MATH 0304 Beginning and Intermediate Algebra, or required placement score

 A strong emphasis will be placed on critical thinking, mathematical modeling, and technology.
 Topics include finance, statistics and probability, concepts of functions, and quantities and measures.
 A comprehensive mathematics course designed for general education core and for degrees not requiring College Algebra.
 (ACTS: MATH 1003)